 Sometimes we need to write a large text of multiple lines in Excel.
 Text boxes are very useful when it is necessary to show a large text in Excel.
 Moreover, text boxes can be resized and moved around easily.
 In this article, we will show you how to insert text box in Excel in 5 easy ways.

-5 Suitable Methods to Insert Text Box in Excel
+How to Insert Text Box in Excel: 5 Easy Methods

 In this article, we will demonstrate 5 easy ways to insert a text box in Excel.
-We will create normal text box, ActiveX Text Box as well as VBA Text Box using easy steps in the following methods.
+We will create a normal text box, ActiveX Text Box as well and VBA Text Box using easy steps in the following methods.

 1. Add Text Box from Insert Tab